 Enter on line 22, columns (a)-(d), the amount of your required installment for the due date shown in each column heading.
-For most taxpayers, this is 1⁄2 of the required annual payment shown on line 14 of Part II.
+For most taxpayers, this is 1/4 of the required annual payment shown on line 14 of Part II.
 However, it may be to your benefit to figure your required installments by using the annualized income installment method.
-See the Schedule AI instructions beginning on page 4.
+See the Schedule AI instructions beginning on page 5.

-Enter the estimated tax payments you made plus any Federal income tax withheld and excess social security or railroad retirement tax paid, for the 1999 tax year.
+Enter the estimated tax payments you made plus any withheld Federal income tax and excess social security and railroad retirement tax, for the 2000 tax year.
 If you are a household employer and made advance EIC payments, include those payments as estimated tax payments, as of the date you paid the wages to your employee(s).

-In column (a), enter the tax payment(s) you made by April 15, 1999; in column (b), enter payments you made after April 15 through June 15, 1999; in column (c), enter payments you made after June 15 through September 15, 1999; and in column (d), enter payments you made after September 15, 1999, through January 15, 2000.
+In column (a), enter the tax payment(s) you made by April 15, 2000; in column (b), enter payments you made after April 15 through June 15, 2000; in column (c), enter payments you made after June 15 through September 15, 2000; and in column (d), enter payments you made after September 15, 2000, through January 15, 2001.

-When figuring your payment dates and the amounts to enter on line 23 of each column, apply the following rules:
+When figuring your payment dates and the amounts to enter on line 23 of each column, apply the following rules.

-1. For Federal income tax withheld and excess social security or railroad retirement tax, you are considered to have paid 1⁄4 of these amounts on each payment due date unless you can show otherwise.
+1. For withheld Federal income tax and excess social security or railroad retirement tax, you are considered to have paid 1/4 of these amounts on each payment due date unless you can show otherwise.